The Most Expensive Gaming Keyboard in the World 2022

 About the keyboard’s performance

 After a few attempts, I hit 100 words per minute on my 10fastfingers typing test, which is much higher than my average of 70 wpm.
 It should give most touch typists a reason to rejoice.
-This glowing tactile sight is designed for gaming.
-From macro keys to the number pad.
+This glowing tactile sight is designed for gaming, from macro keys to the number pad.

 Features